-Fraser Island is a World Heritage listed site just a short trip across the water from Hervey
+Fraser Island – a stunning World Heritage listed site just a short trip across the water from Hervey

 Bay.
-The amazing island is mother nature at her very best and ranks amongst the world’s
+This amazing island is mother nature at her very best and ranks amongst the world’s

 best ecotourism experiences.